krito-and-the-stoker/americas/concepts/Buildings/Automation Buildings.md

 will instead take immigrants to the immigration center
 - extra ships can be assigned, but do not have to
 - can make systematic choice who immigrates first
+### Colony planning office
+- Allows to create a default construction queue
 ### Frontier planning office
 - assign pioneers for automation
 - allows central scheduling of pioneering work (plow field, build road etc)